fac19/resources/directory/quotes.md

 Ako: "Yes you are right... semantically."
 The Art of Passive Agressive Feedback by Akaki Mikaia CADO W7 SGC - Nominated by Joe FAC19 17/04/20

+Oli: "I have had a drunken SQL session with data witch @starsuit and she has provided the solution."
+Friday night after REST API W7 - Nominated by Reuben FAC17 17/04/20

 Vatsal (masquerading as Jack): "make a circle with hands"
 ![](https://i.imgur.com/J7U9Bhf.png)
 Week 7 Playing Drawasaurus - Nominated by Hannah FAC19 15/04/20